$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: The operads hLie2 and Eilh2

 such that~\eqref{eq:hLie-relations} are satisfied for all $x_1,x_2,x_3\in \frE$.

-We note that the first three relations in~\eqref{eq:hLie-relations} for $i=0$ amount to the relations for a differential graded Leibniz algebra with differential $\eps_1$ and Leibniz product $\eps_2^0$.
+Note that for $i=0$, the first three relations in~\eqref{eq:hLie-relations} amount to the relations for a differential graded Leibniz algebra with differential $\eps_1$ and Leibniz product $\eps_2^0$.
 If $\eps_2^1$ vanishes, then $\eps_2^0$ is graded antisymmetric, and the Leibniz bracket becomes Lie.
-If we restrict to the case $\eps_2^i=0$ for $i\neq 0$, we simply recover differential graded Lie algebras.
-If we restrict ourselves to 2-term $\ophLie$-algebras, i.e.~$\ophLie$-algebras concentrated in degrees~$-1$ and $0$, then only $\eps_2^0$ and $\eps_2^1$ can be non-trivial for degree reasons, and we obtain the hemistrict Lie 2-algebras of~\cite{Roytenberg:0712.3461} with a graded symmetric $\eps_2^1$.
+If we restrict to the case $\eps_2^1=0$, we simply recover differential graded Lie algebras.
+If we restrict ourselves to 2-term $\ophLie_2$-algebras, i.e.~$\ophLie_2$-algebras concentrated in degrees~$-1$ and $0$, we obtain the hemistrict Lie 2-algebras of~\cite{Roytenberg:0712.3461} with a graded symmetric $\eps_2^1$.
 The latter map is a chain homotopy sometimes called the \uline{alternator}, capturing the failure of $\eps_2^0(x_1,x_2)$ to be antisymmetric:

-If we restrict to $\ophLie$-algebras concentrated in degrees $-2$, $-1$, and $0$, we recover the hemistrict version of the weak Lie 3-algebras of~\cite{Dehling:1710.11104}, which is again trivially verified.
-Later, we will see that $\ophLie$-algebras are generally the same as hemistrict $EL_\infty$-algebras, and every $EL_\infty$-algebra is equivalent or quasi-isomorphic to an $\ophLie$-algebra.
-This is the generalization of the statement that any $L_\infty$-algebra is quasi-isomorphic to a differential graded Lie algebra.

-One may be tempted to extend the definition of $\ophLie$-algebras to binary products of arbitrary integer degrees.
-This, however, would render them essentially trivial from a homotopy algebraic point of view, which we will discuss in \ref{ssec:cohomology_Eilh}.